H.R. 5294: For the relief of Miguel Lopez Luvian.

 Miguel Lopez Luvian

-His immediate family in California
+His family in Livermore, California

 Who is affected by H.R.
 5294?